DDMAL/linkedmusic-website/activities.md

 On Sunday 20 November 2022 we will meet from **9 am to 12 pm (Eastern Time)**, with a light breakfast provided for in-person attendees.
 (Lunch will not be provided).

-The draft schedule can be found [here](https://linkedmusic.ca/meetings)
+The schedule can be found [here](https://linkedmusic.ca/meetings)

+If you are attending in-person and we have not previously communicated, please email me at marisa.goldman@mcgill.ca so we can prepare lunch for you.

+If you wish to attend via hybrid, please email me to get the Zoom link.

 We look forward to meeting with all of you!